-Outcome: The city as a municipal entity and its residents and businesses have collectively decreased our greenhouse gas emissions and reliance on non-local energy sources through mitigation strategies.
+Outcome: The city as a municipal entity and its residents and businesses have collectively decreased our greenhouse gas emissions through mitigation strategies.

-Outcome: The city has taken action to ensure climate-resilient infrastructure and facilities, employing redundancy where appropriate to reduce the risk of catastrophic failure.
+Outcome: The city has taken action to ensure climate resilient infrastructure and facilities.

-Outcome: The city plans land uses and new development to reduce vehicle miles traveled and non-local inputs, including energy sources.
+Outcome: The city plans land uses and new development to reduce vehicle miles traveled.